resource-hub-dev/rhub-api/README.md

 * `KEYCLOAK_RESOURCE` - .resource from OIDC JSON
 * `KEYCLOAK_SECRET` - .credentials.secret from OIDC JSON
 * `KEYCLOAK_SERVER` - .auth-server-url from OIDC JSON

+You might need to restart the API container after the first restart since it needs to pick up the newer values in the .env file that you just modified.
+Just reloading the container is not enough since these variables are in the originating shell environment that started the container.

 ### PostgreSQL